stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 4. Work

-As stated in the research objetive, I want to understand how the reviews vary as a function of original price.
+As stated in the research objective, I want to understand how the reviews vary as a function of original price.

 ``` r
 # Plot positive review frequency by original price